View Categories

 Final touches

 Your route’s final touches are like a book cover.
 They’re an enticing overview, along with a few practical tips.
-You’ll need to complete all of the fields before you can save your changes.
+To make this process easier and help you present your tour in the best possible light, we’ll generate a description for you to help get you started.
+You’ll need to complete all of the fields before you can submit your changes.
+Please read through exactly what’s required in each field.

 Price #

-Your VoiceMap is sold here, at voicemap.me, and within our mobile apps.
+Your VoiceMap tour is sold here, at voicemap.me, and within our mobile apps.
 We use the iTunes App Store’s pricing tiers, denominated in US dollars.
-You can select any price between $3.99 and $19.99.
+You can select any price between $5.99 and $29.99.
 To understand how we calculate royalties, take a look at a sample report.

 Tour Title #